RishiRaj22/Ghost/README.md

-#Welcome to Ghost, a remote PC JAVA servlet
+# Welcome to Ghost, a remote PC JAVA servlet
 [![Demo of the application](http://i3.ytimg.com/vi/qxdiHaoWSRw/hqdefault.jpg)](http://www.youtube.com/watch?v=qxdiHaoWSRw&t=5s)

-This is Ghost, my(RishiRaj22 's) first servlet.
+This is Ghost, my (RishiRaj22's) first servlet.
 It was basically made for demonstrational purpose, and as a fun project.
 It  can be used to control your P.C. using different devices.
 It's a fun way to begin your servlet journey.
-You can run any application and take screenshot of your device from a connected client.
+You can control your mouse, run applications, commands and take screenshot of your device from a connected client.

-##Example use cases:
+## Example use cases:

 Do you want to look cool?
 Remotely run terminal commands and launch apps without touching your computer.

+Do you want to just click a button without reaching for your mouse?
+Simply control it with your phone.

 Do you want to check download status without peeking at your computer?
 Simply, capture screenshots of your computer and watch it from any device.

-##Pre-Requisites:
+## Pre-Requisites:
 ```
 1. Server software like Tomcat
 2. JAVA EE compiler or IDE
 3. (OPTIONAL) Database management software like MySQL
 ```

-##Setup:
+## Setup:
 Clone this repository using:
 ```
 git clone https://github.com/RishiRaj22/Ghost.git